-The Humboldt Municipal Airport is owned and operated by the City of Humboldt.
+The Bloomfield Municipal Airport is owned and operated by the City of Bloomfield.
 An airport commission, with members appointed by the city, was established to manage and operate the airport.
 The FAA recognizes the airport as playing a role in the national airport system and includes the airport in the National Plan of Integrated Airport Systems (NPIAS) as a general aviation airport, which makes the airport eligible for federal funding.

-The Iowa Aviation System Plan identifies the Humboldt Municipal Airport as a Local Service airport.
-Local Service airports have runways less than 3,000 feet or have turf runways as the primary runway.
-Local Service airports generally have limited, if any, airport services that support limited local aviation activity.
+The Iowa Aviation System Plan identifies the Bloomfield Municipal Airport as a Basic Service airport.
+Basic Service airports have runways 3,000' or greater in length with facilities and services customized to meet local aviation needs.
 Specific airport information can be found in the Airport Fact Sheet located in the appendix of this report.